-It is proposed to focus on stereo-MASA inputs in IVAS Codec selection tests.
+Stereo-MASA inputs are tested in IVAS selection phase.
+The stereo-MASA inputs can have 1-direction spatial metadata (based, e.g., on MASA analysis [28] of original FOA content) or 2-direction spatial metadata (based, e.g., on MASA analysis [28] of original HOA2 content).

-Tables E.8.1 to E.8.3 show conditions to be used for this experiment, list of preliminaries and full list of conditions, respectively.
+Tables E.9.1 to E.9.3 show conditions to be used for this experiment, list of preliminaries and full list of conditions, respectively.

-Table E.9.1: Factors and conditions for Experiment P800- 9 (Clean Speech)
+Table E.9.1: Factors and conditions for Experiment P800- 9 (Speech+Background)